tinhn/kafka-example/README.md

 # Kafka example for Java

-Example code for connecting to a Apache Kafka cluster and authenticate with SSL_SASL and SCRAM.
-I have using CloudKarafka cluser service for demo
+Example code for connecting to Apache Kafka cluster and authenticate with SSL_SASL and SCRAM.
+This demonstration have use CloudKarafka cluster service

 ### Configure